iccmr-quantum/pqca/README.md

 ## Making music with PQCA

-Check the [tutorials](https://github.com/iccmr-quantum/PQCA_Tutorial/tree/main/PQCA%20Music%20Tutorials) for examples on using the pqca package and learn how to render music from the 1-D and 2-D quantum CA. We show how to save MIDI and Music XML (score) files, which can be uploaded on music editors (e.g., Sibelius and MuseScore) for composing.
+Check the [tutorials](https://github.com/iccmr-quantum/PQCA_Tutorial/tree/main/PQCA%20Music%20Tutorials) for examples on using the pqca package and learn how to render music from the 1-D and 2-D quantum CA. We show how to save MIDI and Music XML (score) files, which can be uploaded to music editors (e.g., Sibelius and MuseScore).

 ## Installation